DiegoIno1/DSC80-Final-Project/index.md

 Alternative Hypothesis: The amount of gold earned over the course of a game DOES have an effect on whether or not the team wins the game.

 When performing our permutation testing, we started by using the difference in average gold depending on whether they won or lost as our test statistic.
+We obtained a p-value of 0.0, and since we used a significance level of 0.05, this implied that we should reject the null hypothesis.

+Ultimately, these choices were useful in answering our question, as it used the `earnedgold` column's mean, along with a permutation test, to see if there was really a correlation between the distribution of `earnedgold` and the distribution of a game's results.

 <h3>Framing a Prediction Problem</h3>